 - Joe Scammer creates a Facebook account with data harvested from your sister’s Facebook profile.

-- Next, Joe Scammer sends friend requests to your brother, who is confused…but accepts the friend request anyway.
+- Next, Joe Scammer sends a fake fb friend request to your brother, who is confused…but accepts the friend request anyway.

 - Now, Joe Scammer can see all of your brother’s private information that was previously only accessible to his friends, because of his Facebook settings.